-- 8.6.9 Generally, entrances to retail establishments shall be flush with the sidewalk.
-In order to maintain a strong relationship to the street, the ground floor of buildings occupied by other uses should be raised no higher than one metre above the ground level elevation. - 8.6.10 Fixed architectural awnings should be provided for weather protection for pedestrians.
-Colonnades along the street and fixed soft awnings generally shall not be permitted. - 8.6.11 Entrances to major transit, civic, or commercial buildings should be celebrated and architecturally defined, especially when fronting a public open space. - 8.6.12 Large residential lobby frontages, pick-up and drop-off areas and lay-bys should be located on local streets and/or laneways and generally shall not be located on arterial or collector streets. - 8.6.13 Front patios for ground-floor residential units shall be elevated from the street.
+- 8.6.12 Large residential lobby frontages, pick-up and drop-off areas and lay-bys should be located on local streets and/or laneways and generally shall not be located on arterial or collector streets. - 8.6.14 Front patios for ground-floor residential units shall be elevated from the street.